Skip to main content

 asset_idFieldAsset being unshielded (publicly revealed)

-feeFieldGasless fee deducted from note value; paid to block author
+feeFieldGasless fee deducted from note value

 Private Inputs (Prover Only)